 Vague wording, clear deadlines

-Agencies have to fulfil RPPs according to the letter of the law, no matter how ambiguous the wording of public records acts and sunshine laws.
+Agencies have to fulfill RPPs according to the letter of the law, no matter how ambiguous the wording of public records acts and sunshine laws.
 The regulations are not vague about deadlines, which creates a huge headache for agencies.
 The law doesn’t do numbers: if you suddenly get 400 requests next week, you have to process them as quickly and accurately as if you’d only logged 4.

 The other constraint is money.
 PRRs are a public good, without a doubt.
 But if you get dragged into a lawsuit because of a legal error, or a simple delay, you are arguably wasting public funds.
 Even the perception of waste harms the workings of democracy, perhaps almost as much as that lack of transparency the Founding Fathers were determined to prevent.

 The cost of PRRs must be rising for most agencies because the number of requests is rising steadily.
 FOIA agencies processed more than 800,000 requests last year (up 30% from 2010) at a cost of $480 million.
 Litigation added $40 million to that bill.
 Making data more accessible to journalists and the general public only seems to stimulate the appetite for more information.
 A digitalised 24-hour news cycle (and the enormous popularity of local news) is also ramping up demand.
 Whatever the root causes, there is no reason to doubt that state and local agencies are seeing similar increases in their workload.